iOSDevKamal/Auto-Background-Remover/README.md

 # Auto Background Remover

 Motivation behind this project was to implement auto-crop functionality.
-A app is implemented by applying image segmentation concept, and has ability to remove background from any given image.
+An app is implemented by applying image segmentation concept, and has the ability to remove background from any given image.

 ## Preview